Immolation of Lee Chi-cheung: Aftermath

 Police classified the incident as attempted murder.
-Some online comments and a mainland China academic implied the attack was faked.
 In an interview with CGTN, Lee's wife said that her husband was in a coma and had undergone skin surgery on his hands and needed further surgical procedures on his face, abdomen, and chest.
 She said Lee never talked about politics at home and never participated in any political events.
 She hoped "the rioters can stop their violent acts as soon as possible and not mess up Hong Kong."

 On the online forum LIHKG, a discussion on the merit of burning the man had over 5000 users saying the act had not been excessive while only around 300 said it was excessive.
 Some said that if life is not valued then it is no different than the police.

 The culprits of the attack were never found while Kwong Yiu-man, 39, and Chan Hoi-wan, 34, were arrested seven days after the incident over the verbal confrontation beforehand.
 They denied one joint count of public disorder but confirmed they were present at the scene of the incident.
 Lee failed to identify Chan as the woman who argued with him but recognized one of their voices as the one who told the protesters to run at the railway station.